jrihon/thesis/chapters/00_chapter/00_section_03.typ

 ) <fig-bondsangleparams>
 ]
 #let content-bondangle = [
 bond between two atoms can be represented through an adapted Newtonian potential energy equation (@eq-ballspring), commonly referred to as the _ball-spring_ model.
-Here, the _K#sub("r")_ refers to the _stifness_ of the spring that connects the atoms.
+Here, the _K#sub("r")_ refers to the _stiffness_ of the spring that connects the atoms.
 Like a spring, the bond between two atoms, here a#sub("1") and a#sub("2"), can compress and stretch ever so slightly.
-They are allowed to vary around their equilbrium value (_r#sub("eq")_), meaning they constantly dance around a set distance, a length defined by the force field (@fig-bondsangleparams A.). //Angle bending is little different from bond stretching, but involves a semantic spring between two atoms, b#sub("1") and b#sub("3"), being indirectly linked
+They are allowed to vary around their equilbrium value (_r#sub("eq")_), meaning they constantly dance around a set distance, a length defined by the force field (@fig-bondsangleparams A.). //Angle bending is little different from bond stretching, but involves a virtual spring between two atoms, b#sub("1") and b#sub("3"), being indirectly linked

 ]
 //and _K#sub(math.theta)_